Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/07_a_moving_enemy/index.md

   ...
 ```

 The `targetPosition` will be the position the enemy will move to during the `Enter` and `Exit` phases.
-The `velocity` will be the speed at which the enemy will move.
+The `velocity` will be the 3D speed at which the enemy will move, and the `speed` variable is the actual rate of this movement.
 The `phase` will be the current phase of the enemy.
 The `screenSideEnter` and `screenSideExit` will be the side of the screen the enemy will enter and exit from.
 The `mainPhaseDuration` will be the duration of the `Main` phase.
 The `mainPhaseCounter` will be a counter that will be used to know when the Main Phase is over.

 The `hp` will be the enemy's hit points.
 The `isDead` variable will be used to know if the enemy is dead.
 This last variable will be also useful when the enemy will go out of the screen during the `Exit` phase.
 When the enemy is out of the screen, it will be set to dead so it can be destroyed.